-Be on the lookout for PAWS reports for graduate students which will be phased in beginning fall 2021.
-This will be an excellent planning tool for you to use when you meet with your program coordinator for advising.
+PAWS reports are now available for graduate students admitted fall 2021 or after.
+PAWS is an excellent planning tool for you to use when you meet with your program coordinator for advising.

 Graduate Resource Specialist

 April Lane, the Graduate Resource Specialist, is located in the College of Education, room 356.
 She is here to help with identifying and navigating campus and community resources for graduate students.
 Contact by phone at 909-537-5058 or e-mail alane@csusb.edu.
 To schedule a virtual appointment, visit the Graduate Resource Specialist web page.